 The hardest part of making this easy-drinking sipper is finding the right Madeira—you want to find one labeled "Malmsey" to get the right sweet, nutty flavor.
 Beyond that, there's nothing more to the cocktail than simple syrup, lemon juice, and a dusting of nutmeg.

-A combination of unsweetened cranberry juice and Scotch whisky makes this a tart and warming big-batch cocktail that's ideal for a fall gathering.
+A combination of unsweetened cranberry juice and Scotch whiskey makes this a tart and warming big-batch cocktail that's ideal for fall.
 Marmalade syrup balances the cocktail's sharpness, for a smooth drink you'll want more of, right away.

-This cocktail is perfect for wintertime entertaining because you can make the easy cinnamon-spiced cranberry mixer ahead of time, long before the last-minute party chaos sets in.
-When the time comes, just add the booze and offer the drink in a pitcher for guests to serve themselves.
+This cocktail is perfect for Thanksgiving because you can make the easy cinnamon-spiced cranberry mixer ahead of time, long before any of the chaos in the kitchen sets in.
+When the time comes, just add the booze and serve pitcher-style.

 In this big-batch rum punch, dried figs and Madeira balance out the slight bitterness of black tea.
 The best part is that you can put this easy drink together in advance, so on Thanksgiving Day, all you need to do is serve it—and drink it.

-A lively riff on the Sidecar, this citrusy sipper is perfect for parties, since it's easy to make in big batches, so long as you hold the ice until the end.
-Spritz each filled coupe before serving and you're good to go.
+A lively riff on the Sidecar, this citrusy sipper is bright make-ahead option for Turkey Day— just make sure not to add the ice until the end.
+Spritz each filled coupe with a grapefruit peel garnish before serving and you're good to go.

 Think of this as a much more sophisticated vodka-cranberry, with fresh and bright lemon juice and some orange bitters contributing a degree of complexity entirely absent from the dive bar staple.
 Rosemary honey adds aromatic sweetness and is, thankfully, extremely easy to make.
 Better yet, it also stars in our Two Turtledoves cocktail, so it's nice to have extra on hand.